 • Healthy Lifestyle: Maintain a balanced diet, regular exercise, and adequate sleep.

-Managing Fever at Home
+Managing at Home

 For most low-grade fevers (≤ 38.5 °C / 101.3 °F) in otherwise healthy people, simple supportive care is often all that’s needed: